-Consult with your instructor or the librarians if you have questions about identifying appropriate primary sources for your research paper topic.
+Ask your professor or a librarian if you have questions about identifying or finding primary sources for a research project.

-Primary sources are materials that provide direct evidence or firsthand testimony concerning the period or subject under investigation.
-The definition of a primary source may vary depending upon the discipline or context.
+Primary sources provide direct evidence or firsthand testimony about the period or subject you're researching.
+Primary sources vary depending upon academic discipline and context.

 Primary sources are sometimes republished as books.
-Try a search in WorldCat Discovery using a keyword(s) that describes your topic in combination with one or more of the following terms:
+Try a search in the library's catalog using keywords that describe your topic along with one or more of the following terms:

 Preus Library has journals, magazines, and newspapers that go back many decades.
 Articles from newspapers and magazines written at the time an event occurred can be a good source of primary information.
-Check your Paideia topic guide or contact your section’s librarian for specific starting points for researching articles.
+Check out the All Databases list for access to the newspapers and magazines available from Preus Library.

-An increasing number of web sites offer digital versions of primary sources, and can be an excellent resource photographs, scanned images of original documents, reprints of diaries and letters.
+Many libraries, archives, and museums have digital versions of their collections, and can be an excellent resource for photographs, original documents, and reprints of diaries and letters.
 Some sites are specific to a certain event or era, while others provide more wide-ranging historical documents.